Bobloblawlobslawbomb/mar26CodeReview/README.md

 7. I basically wrote the whole thing on a scrap of notepad paper real fast, then plopped it into the files.
 I forgot to $(document).ready(function), anf I realized I was missing an end bracket....then I realized I needed to set the answerX variables before I do the math stuff.
 IT BASICALLY WORKED 1ST TRY!!!!!!!!
 8. _I had to spend the next 45 minutes telling my room-mate the story of my understanding.
 THEN I pushed the working code to GitHub.
 9. _I still have a little work to do but I have 90% and I am stoked.
 And I have a plan to move forward and be better for myself and my team!_
+10. _Had a nice day Saturday, went for a walk around Tabor.
+Slow start on Sunday, did a few errands, but I'm here now and I just finished editing the superfluous things out of the code and updating the README.
+Plan is to push to GitHub, then I HAVE to build this table that has been in the living room all week (or my roommies will not be happy), then CODE! --Thanks for coming to my Ted Talk.

+## Planned Updates

+* _implement confirm funtion as the first question_
+* _add list of languages and similar statement to: "Or any other word!"_
+* _place box behind prompt dialog boxes_
+* _tune evenDumberAnswer or if else statement for more variance_
+* _deploy to GitHub pages_

 ## copyright 2021 Giancarlo Vigneri